oracle/python-cx_Oracle/doc/src/api_manual/aq.rst

 .. attribute:: MessageProperties.msgid

-    This attribute specifies the id of the message in the last queue that generated this message.
+    This read-only attribute specifies the id of the message in the last queue that enqueued or dequeued the message.
+If the message has never been dequeued or enqueued, the value will be `None`.

 .. attribute:: MessageProperties.payload